treyb610/ecommerce-portfolio-optimizer/README.md

 The three-phase structure mirrors how real business analysis typically flows: understand your data, explore the patterns, then decide what to do about it.

-## Contributing

-Found a bug or want to add a feature?
-Pull requests welcome.
-Just make sure to:
-- Follow existing code style
-- Add comments explaining your changes
-- Test with sample data first

 ## License